threadi/wp-personio-integration-light/readme.txt

 * Fixed missing output for classic widget for single position
 * Fixed email format for import error
 * Fixed class usage in listing templates
+* Fixed missing styling for description in Block Editor